 All records relating to allegations and safeguarding issues will be retained for a period of at least 10 years on the safeguarding platform CPOMs.
-This information can only be accessed by the relevant Safeguarding Officer via either the Programme Leader Learner Services (Altrincham) or Programme Leader Learners Services (Stockport) Head of Inclusion (Cheadle and Marple) or the Senior Safeguarding Lead Assistant Principal 16-19 Study Programmes.
+This information can only be accessed by the relevant Safeguarding Officers.
 For allegations relating to abuse against an employee, a reference note to this must also be kept on the personnel file held by the Human Resources Department for an equivalent period.

-18. Reporting and Dealing with Allegations of Abuse Against TCG Employees
+18. Reporting and Dealing with Allegations of Abuse Against TCG staff, agency workers, volunteers, and contractors